 When do my bins get collected?

-Head to My Charnwood and enter your postcode.
-Your bin collection dates will be in the top left-hand section of the page.
+Use the link below and add your postcode.
+Your collection dates will be in the top left-hand corner.

 When do my bins need to be out?

 Please leave your bins at the edge of your property next to the road before 6am on your collection day.
 Bins will be emptied and returned to the edge of your property.